reespozzi/reespozzi/README.md

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+- 🔭 I’m currently working on the HMCTS Platforms project, with Azure!
+- 🌱 I’m currently learning about all things Azure and refining my software skills
+- 😄 Pronouns: He / Him
+- ⚡ Fun fact: My all time favourite song is Dazed and Confused - Led Zeppelin